Installing using conda

 • Install libraries and header files (requires CMake 3.15+)

-This will install the C++ and C headers and the static and shared library for the C interface.
+This will install the C++ and C headers and shared libraries.

 Using PIQP in CMake Projects